Children’s ADHD Assessments in Northern Sydney

 • Communication with peers and adults

-We also review how adhd presents differently across stages of a child's development.
+We also review how ADHD presents differently across stages of a child's development.
 For instance, some children show clear activity-level signs early, while others show inattentive symptoms that emerge later.
 These variations are common, and research suggests that profiles shift as expectations at school rise.

 Support Strategies After the Assessment